Local’s Guide to Josefstadt, the 8th District of Vienna

 Historical Overview of Josefstadt

-Josefstadt’s origins can be traced back to the Middle Ages when it was mostly comprised of vineyards and open fields.
-By the 18th century, the area started to become more urbanized with the establishment of the Piarist Order in 1698 and the construction of the Piaristenkirche and the adjoining school.
+Josefstadt’s origins can be traced back to the Middle Ages, when it was mostly comprised of vineyards and open fields.
+By the 18th century, the area started to become more urbanized with the establishment of the Piarist Order in 1697/98 and the construction of the Piaristenkirche and the adjoining school.
 This marked the district’s transformation into a residential and academic hub.

-In the 19th century, Josefstadt experienced a period of significant growth, with the construction of the Theater in der Josefstadt in 1812, now the oldest operating theatre in Vienna.
+In the 19th century, Josefstadt experienced a period of significant growth, with the founding of the Theater in der Josefstadt in 1788, today considered Vienna’s oldest continuously operating theatre.
 The district was officially recognized as part of Vienna in 1850, when the city expanded to incorporate surrounding suburbs.

 Throughout the 20th century, Josefstadt maintained its academic and intellectual character.
 Despite the destructive forces of World War II, the district managed to preserve most of its historical architecture, resulting in a neighborhood that feels like a journey back in time.